iotile/candidate_coding_challenges/radiation/README.md

 - You can write helper functions in `radiation_device.py`, not everything has to be an RPC signature.
 - Before you submit your challenge, **make sure** you can successfully pass `test_basic.py`.

 ## BONUS CHALLENGE:

 Have the device output the current average radiation reading via the realtime streaming interface.
 To do this, learn how to have your virtual device output real time data:
 - https://coretools.readthedocs.io/en/latest/tutorials.html#simulating-realtime-data
 - https://github.com/iotile/coretools/blob/master/iotiletest/iotile/mock/devices/realtime_test_device.py

+Note that this part of the code utilizes asyncio coroutines to manage context switching between the "threads".

 If you implement this behavior, you should be able to demonstrate the functionality in the same way demonstrated on the link above, in a python file (you will need to extend the example to actually add radiation readings, play around with it) included with your submission.
 Here's a hint of what you might use to show that:
 ```